-Because glitches pose a threat to online players, an entire community's value structure evolved in a way that has warps our views of gamesmanship and sportsmanship.
-To define where themselves Madden players adopt terms like SIM, Tourney, or Freestyle, to name a few, to describe their head-to-head gaming tactics, styles, and philosophies.
-Players tend to identify with the group that best mirrors gamesmanship and sportsmanship ideals, but there may be more common ground that we think.
+Glitches pose such a threat to online players, our entire community's value structure evolved.
+We use terms like SIM, Tourney, or Freestyle to describe our head-to-head gaming tactics, competitive ideals, and football gaming philosophies.
+We gravitate toward the group that best mirrors our competitive ideals of gamesmanship and sportsmanship, but we have more common ground that we think.

 Definitions for gamesmanship include words like winning, outwitting, and cunning.
 Sportsmanship definitions include words like losing, courtesy, and fairness.
 Gamesmanship explicitly excludes cheating.
 So does sportsmanship.
-The theme in the definitions specifically relates to winning and losing respectively, and how we do each.
+The theme in the definitions specifically relates to winning and losing, and how we do each.

-Throughout time sportsmen have been adored for their gamesmanship.
-An ability to change a game's momentum in clutch situations is a talent few possess.
+Sportsmen have been adored for their gamesmanship.
+The ability to change a game's momentum in clutch situations is a talent few possess.
 Today there are several players enshrined in the Pro Football Hall of Fame who were known for both their gamesmanship and fiery disposition.
-We hope they possessed sportsmanship, but gamesmanship mattered more.
-After all, there is no such thing as a Sportsmanship Hall of Fame.
-Good losers are appreciated, not celebrated or immortalized.
+Sportsmanship matters, but gamesmanship matters more.
+After all, there is no Sportsmanship Hall of Fame.
+Good losers are appreciated, but not celebrated or immortalized.

-For Madden players playing the computer though, only gamesmanship matters.
-The CPU doesn't think, have tendencies, nor will it catch on to repetition.
-The computer doesn't get upset when its plays are defeated by solid football or cheated with shenanigans.
-It won't quit when the score gets out of hand, nor will it lobby for reform after the game is over.
-It won't slam the controller, press the reset button, pull the power cord, nor judge us if we do.
-If the CPU loses it just gets ready for the next game.
-It would seem the computer displays the ideal qualities of sportsmanship we should try to imitate.
+Only gamesmanship matters when we play the computer though.
+The AI doesn't actually think, have tendencies, nor will it catch on to patterns.
+Won't get upset; whether plays are defeated by solid football or cheated with glitches.
+Won't quit when the score gets out of hand, nor will it lobby for new rules after the game.
+The CPU won't slam a controller, press reset button, nor judge if we do.
+If the CPU loses it gets ready for the next game.
+The computer displays the ideal qualities of a true sportsman.

-Before wholesale accusations of cheating ensue, it's good to remember that not all players are created equal.
-All Madden players have strategic strengths and weaknesses that are as individual as the players themselves.
-Against humans, strategic weaknesses are eventually exposed.
-Sometimes these weaknesses are glaring and so pronounced that it can seem like an opponent is cheating.
-Most often the only thing being exploited is the connection between the couch and the controller.
-That's us.
+Before we accuse anyone of cheating, we should remember not all Madden players are created equal.
+All Madden players have strengths and weaknesses as individual as the players themselves.
+Humans will expose any strategic weaknesses.
+Sometimes these weaknesses are so glaring that it seems like an opponents are cheating.
+Mostly, the only thing being exploited is the connection between the couch and the controller.

-Gamesmanship reflects more than just a player's skill set.
-It is also how those skills are applied to outwit opponents.
-Players with the most gamesmanship are not always the players with the least weaknesses, but often the players that best disguise their shortcomings.
-Players with a weakness against inside pressure may use their gamesmanship to immediately scramble away from pressure.
-Players who lack offensive patience may always be on the lookout for a quick score.
-Likewise, players who are strong at defeating pressure may commit eligible receivers to protection while players with offensive patience may look to control time of possession.
-Head-to-head games pitting two players of equal gamesmanship tend to leave both players with a positive experience.
-When the gamesmanship of matched players is unbalanced, one player gets upset.
+Gamesmanship is more than just a skill set; it's also how they are applied to win.
+Players with high gamesmanship are not the players with the least weaknesses, they just disguise their shortcomings.
+Players with a weakness against inside pressure may instinctively scramble from pressure.
+Players who lack offensive patience are always on the lookout for quick scores.
+Those tendencies get magnified in head-to-head games.
+Pitting two players of equal gamesmanship together both players emerge with a positive experience.
+When the gamesmanship is unbalanced, one player's experience is negative.

-Yet the line between gamesmanship and sportsmanship is still blurred.
-Some players exhibit an excessively aggressive gamesmanship style, without crossing the line that amounts to cheating.
-Aggressive gamesmanship might errantly be viewed as poor sportsmanship.
+Still the line between gamesmanship and sportsmanship is blurred.
+Some of us exhibit excessively aggressive gamesmanship styles, without crossing the line.
+Aggressive gamesmanship might be viewed as poor sportsmanship.
 The terms we use to describe ourselves (SIM, Tourney, and Freestyle) do little to adequately reflect our gamesmanship or sportsmanship values.

 Commonly used football tactics seem more effective in Madden than in real football.
 Communities, divided over the use of these tactics, have long debated the value and ethics of A-gap blitzes and scrambling quarterbacks to name a few.
-Madden players with the most gamesmanship often accused as cheaters whether they cheat or not.
+Madden players have been accused of cheating whether it's true or not.
 Meanwhile, players with the least gamesmanship are dissuaded from competing on the grounds that all good players cheat.
 It's a vicious cycle that falsely indicates that one cannot be a great Madden player without taking short cuts that exploit game programming.

 Gamesmanship and sportsmanship are different in focus.
 Players possessing good gamesmanship strive to become better players with every outing a win or lose - by working harder.
 Players possessing good sportsmanship strive to accept the outcome of every outing a win or lose - by giving their best effort.
 Striving for one does not require sacrificing the other, possessing one quality does not mean having achieved the other.

-In Madden, there are no referees to govern on-field gamesmanship.
-While penalties are called, there are several that should be, but aren't.
-Without an entity to enforce all of football's rules, players sometimes cross the lines of both gamesmanship and sportsmanship in an attempt to cheat.
+In Madden, there are no referees to govern gamesmanship.
+Some penalties get called, some don't.
+Without an entity to enforce all of football's rules, sometimes users cross the line and attempt to cheat.
 It's unavoidable.
 Even when Walter Payton played, he went up against players that attempted to cheat.
-He never pointed the finger, lost his cool, nor compromised his ideals.
+He neither pointed the finger, lost his cool, nor compromised his ideals.

 Sportsmanship never wavers.
 Its compass always points true.
-Sportsmen play with ethics and honor regardless of what their opponents do as a principle of character.
-Oddly, it is not until one's opponent crosses the line that sportsmanship is tested.
-Players that compromise their own ethical standards based on the circumstances of their opponent's play may claim sportsmanship, but do not possess it.
-The compass that changes direction makes all who use it lost.
+Sportsmen play with ethics and honor as a matter of principle.
+Oddly, it is only after someone crosses the line that sportsmanship gets tested.
+Some of us compromise our ethical standards based on the circumstances of their opponent's play.
+They falsely claim sportsmanship.
 Their gamesmanship may be stellar, but the willingness to throw out the rules of ethics and football depending on their opponent's actions prohibits them full claim to sportsmanship.

-As a gamesman, Madden players can strive to be great while also striving to be great sportsmen.
-Likewise sportsmen, can exhibit the great manners while displaying their gamesmanship skills.
-Contrary to some reports, sportsmanship and gamesmanship can coexist in Madden players in much the same way that Walter Payton exhibited both as a football player.
-In the end we, as gamesman and sportsmen, will benefit from the knowledge that our labels of SIM, Tourney, and Freestyle Madden players merely describe our methods, not our character.
+As gamesman, we can strive to be great at Madden while being good sports.
+Likewise sportsmen, can exhibit great manners while displaying our skills.
+Contrary to some reports, sportsmanship and gamesmanship coexist in Madden communities in the same way that Walter Payton exhibited both as a football player.
+In the end we benefit from knowledge that our labels of SIM, Tourney, and Freestyle Madden players merely describe our methods, not our character.